StephenForte/Amazon-AWS-Cordova/doc/index.md

-In order to make requests, once you have obtained the credentials from aws console.
-You need to set it in the following way before making autheticated calls:

-    AWS.config.update({accessKeyId: '## YOU ACCESS KEY ##', secretAccessKey: '## YOUR SECRET ##'});

-Once completed, you can make requests in the following way:
+You need to obtain the access and secret keys in order to install the plugin.
+Once completed you can make requests in the following way where the plugin automatically sets the keys in `AWS.config`:

       var s3 = new AWS.S3();